 In spite of hating the feel of steel needles, she became an expert but somewhat reluctant knitter.
 I have read through her diaries from the 1961-1969, by which time she was a mother of four.
 It is clear that the struggle to find time to knit, coupled with the frustration of sometimes failing to sell the knitting, made for a very hard life.
 There were always bills to pay and there was no other way for women in rural Shetland to earn any income.
 Recently someone asked me if I could remember being hungry as a child; I don't but we lived on a croft by the sea so food was available.
 Fish and meat were salted and dried in times of plenty and we always had our own potatoes, cabbage, turnips and a few carrots.
 There weren't too many jobs for anyone in Shetland before oil and many families left seeking better lives, mostly in New Zealand and Australia.

-part of one of her poems As we children grew independent she no longer had to knit but the lifetime habit of never sitting "haand idle" was a hard one to break so she usually had some knitting; as she grew older that was often squares for blankets.
+extract from "Da Facts o Life" As we children grew independent she no longer had to knit but the lifetime habit of never sitting "haand idle" was a hard one to break so she usually had some knitting; as she grew older that was often squares for blankets.
 She loved to read non-fiction and letter-writing took up a lot of her time.
 She also wrote poetry in dialect, often recalling youthful memories.
 This is an excerpt from a longer poem she called "Da Facts o Life" where she recalls some of what her Auntie Ellen repeatedly said.
 These excerpts were published in Knitting Traditions, Spring 2014.

 Her diary keeping started in 1961.
 In middle age, realising that she had lived through a period of huge change, she began to write articles about her early life for Shetland Life Magazine.
 Eventually these articles were collected, word processed, edited and added to, to make the book, "Slyde in the Right Direction" published in 2008 (now out of print), the year before she died.
 She was quietly proud of this achievement, though disappointed her loss of sight meant she could not read it herself.
 Books had always played a huge part in her life and she came to enjoy listening to talking books, borrowed from the library.
 The royalties from sales of her book were used to record some Shetland books for lending by Shetland Library, to help others coping with sight loss.